Cimpress-MCP/vagrant-winrm-s/README.md

 # Vagrant-WinRM-S

+Note: This plugin is only compatible with vagrant <= 1.7.2.
+Future versions of Vagrant will provide this functionality natively.

 A Vagrant communicator that uses the `winrm-s` gem to communicate over winrm.
 Notably, allows for SSPI authentication of domain accounts when using a Windows host.

 ## Installation